caiks/WBOT02/README.md

 slice transitions.
 WBOT02 WOTBOT NEURO motor actions.
 Motor variables may have more than binary valency, but high valencies might not be practical as the number of transitions would have to be more than the valency to make statistical choices, similar to induction threshold being greater than the square of the substrate valency.
 Could perhaps have 'linked' coarse (high) and fine (low) motor variables.
 If the values are ordered that simplifies the statistics of the transitions.

 slice transitions.
 WBOT02 WOTBOT NEURO motor actions.
 In the case of WBOT02 we could have horizontal and vertical motor actions for the centre, bu the valency for an absolute position would be so high that the number of transitions would exceed the induce threshold and the transitions would need to be done at ancestor slices which would be out of date.
 Could, however, do relative changes at different scales and this might work fine.
 It would avoid scanning, but would reduce growth.

+Perhaps we should use linked low valency variables so that we can reduce the threshold and have much larger models more quickly.
+We are going to need something like linked variables anyway for audio (which will rely on fourier analysis) and colour.
+We probably don't need it for edge detection though.

+Would a fourier analysis along horizontal and vertical lines be useful?
+Would need high valencies and therefore need linked or computed variables.
+We are going to have this issue for audio.
+Are the spirals and shapes apparently seen under the influence of LSD directly from edge detection slices?
+What other hint mechanisms have evolved?
+Or do these shapes reflect the early abstractions near the root of the model?
+Perhaps they do have some Fourier transform components, although perhaps implicit rather than explicit.

 <a name = "Conclusion"></a>